knuckleswtf/scribe-docs/laravel/20-migrating-v3.md

 - Inline validators
 - 3 base URLs
 - Headers in response
-- Infer URL parameter type and name
+- Infer URL parameter type, name, description
 - Include responses in Postman collection
 - Body parameters array

+## New features
+- `static` docs now work properly.
+Previously, they didn't work if your Laravel app was running (which was silly).
+Now you can access them through your Laravel app /docs as well.

 ## Config file changes
 - `router` has been removed.
 Scribe now auto-detects your router.